andrico1234/lerna-monorepo-finisher/README.md

 separate package for shared components and utilities.

 CI/CD will also be covered, allowing you to share a pipeline script that tests, lints, builds and deploys each of your monorepo packages.
+Travis CI will be to handle our CI pipeline.
 No (tbd) will be used to handle deployments

 The application has been scaffolded using Gatsby TODO: add link
 ## Install